brymed88/vid-convert-pws/README.md

 Prerequisites:

-Set the global variables notated in the convert.sh file.
+Set the global variables notated in the vid-convert.ps1 file.
 These variables will tell the script where your saved movies files should be located and whether or not you want to utilize an SFTP transfer after conversion.

 Note: If using SFTP transfer an ssh key needs to be created.
-A decent article on how to accomplish this can be found on Tech Republic - https://www.techrepublic.com/article/how-to-use-secure-copy-with-ssh-key-authentication/.
-Once created the script needs to be updated to point to your local ssh file and the SFTP variables for IP, Username need to be set.
+A decent article on how to accomplish this can be found on WINscp at https://winscp.net/eng/docs/guide_public_key.
+Once created the script needs to be updated to include your unique string.
 Lastly alter the variable "enable_transfer" from 0 to 1 to enable SFTP within the script.

 -----------------------------------------------------------------------------------------------------------------

 POWERSHELL USAGE:

-This script can easily be ran from the terminal window by entering the below command.
+This script can easily be ran from the powershell window by entering the below command.

-Note: In the below example "/home/Dev/vid-convert-script/convert.sh" is the location of this script on my file system.
-Depending on the location you select to clone the script this will need to be adjusted.

 Change the below values